 - 40 have chosen to move into higher education are currently teaching in numerous of tier 1 and 2 universities in a variety of academic departments throughout the nation

-- Have published over 70 papers/book individually or in conjunction with the faculty (One book has sold over 400,000 copies!)
+- Have published several books and hundreds of academic papers individually or in conjunction with the faculty (One book has sold over 400,000 copies!)

 - Both an international sitting diplomat and a sitting United States diplomat